-Kidney disease affects over 31 million Americans and their families.
+Kidney disease affects 30 million Americans and their families.

 When members of the Woodward Elementary Wildcat family were affected, the staff and students decided to come together, learn more and fight back.
 They launched a student service learning project in collaboration with the American Kidney Fund during which the Wildcat students not only learned more about their kidneys and how to keep them healthy, they raised over $1,500 to support the programs of the American Kidney Fund!